lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 We're strong advocates of a "[Secure by Default](#what-is-secure-by-default)" mentality with software, and we recommend you follow one of the other mitigations instead.

-_**: The string is intentionally wrong here to prevent blind copy-pasting._

 ### Resources